 A distinguished steering committee from around the world ensures that the program addresses drivers of change based on a sound evidence basis.

-Participants are invited from the private sector, academia and policy to challenge and inform each other with their expertise and listen to distinguished speakers discuss the latest developments in social and technological innovation.
+Participants are invited from industry, governments and academia to challenge and inform each other with their expertise and listen to distinguished speakers discuss the latest developments in social and technological innovation.

 The conference is a great opportunity to meet committed and diverse range of high-level participants and the place to learn about the latest technological innovation from Japan and around the world.